-The various places we exercise and the sporting events we attend don’t run themselves, either, so if you’re not preparing people to compete or getting them fit you might be assisting at matches or working in a range of leisure facilities to make sure they run smoothly.
+Meanwhile, the various places we exercise and the sporting events we attend don’t run themselves, so if you’re not preparing people to compete or getting them fit you might be assisting at matches or working in a range of leisure facilities to make sure they run smoothly.

 Less sweaty but no less important are the front of house and behind the scenes jobs.
 They include things like reception desks at gyms and leisure centres, or working in an office dealing with the admin side of things, whether that’s organising a netball tournament, ordering equipment or managing the membership of your local gym.

 You don’t need to be an athlete to have a successful career in this sector.
 If you’re planning on being a personal trainer or working with professional sportsmen and women you probably will need to be in decent shape (get started on those pressups), but that’s just one path available to you; there are many others.

 The more general skills you’ll need include getting on well with people: you’ll need to be a good communicator to motivate a spin class, recruit new gym members or work with reluctant children to get them interested in exercise.
 You’ll also have to have a good grasp of numbers if you’re working on the admin or more science-based side (or even if you’re keeping score during a cricket match).

 There’s no single way to get your body into shape, and the same is true of your career skills…

 Work-based & work-related qualifications

 Don’t forget: BTECs etc. can also pave the way for a degree.